DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 3 - Credit card (two installments): Normal product price, no interest 4 - Credit card (three or more installments): Normal product price plus 10% interest

--[] 13 - Create an algorithm that reads a person's name and age and prints their name and whether they are a minor or an adult.
+-[x] 13 - Create an algorithm that reads a person's name and age and prints their name and whether they are a minor or an adult.

 -[] 14 - Create an algorithm that receives two values, A and B, swaps the value of A with B and the value of B with A, and prints the values on the screen.